Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

 You can use basic recorder features, including an audio and video recorder.

-The main media recording features include:
+The main media recording features include the following:

 -   Recording audio